Philadelphia Plastic Surgeon Joseph DiBello, MD

 What does that say about Dr. DiBello and his abilities?
 Plenty.
 As the person behind the name, Dr. Joseph DiBello operates, literally and figuratively, with the highest level of integrity.
 Right away in their first consultation with him, clients see that he is fully focused on what they are saying, how they are feeling, and what their goals are for plastic or reconstructive surgery.
 He makes sure that every question is answered – thoroughly.
 He explains each particular procedure carefully.
 Dr. DiBello also always has a second consultation with each client to answer any new questions that may have arisen since his initial meeting.
 It is this high level of attention that lends itself so well to his expertise in the operating room and his belief that each patient deserves the best care and the best results.

 Dr. DiBello completed his General Surgical training at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania and his Plastic Surgery fellowship at Wright State University in Dayton, Ohio.
 Currently, Dr. DiBello is Chief of the Division of Plastic Surgery at Jeanes Hospital and is on staff at Holy Redeemer Hospital and Fox Chase Cancer Center.
 He is also a Clinical Assistant Professor (Adjunct) in Temple University’s School of Medicine in the Department of Surgery.
 In addition to his clinical appointments, Dr. DiBello maintains a number of professional affiliations.
-He is an active member of the American Society of Plastic Surgeons (ASPS), as well as an active member of the American Society for Aesthetic Plastic Surgery (ASAPS), Diplomat of the American Board of Plastic Surgery, a Fellow of the American College of Surgeons (FACS), and a member of the Robert H. Ivy Society of Plastic Surgeons.
+He is an active member of the American Society of Plastic Surgeons (ASPS), as well as an active member of The Aesthetic Society (formerly known as the American Society for Aesthetic Plastic Surgery, or ASAPS), Diplomat of the American Board of Plastic Surgery, a Fellow of the American College of Surgeons (FACS), and a member of the Robert H. Ivy Society of Plastic Surgeons.
 As a plastic surgeon, Dr. DiBello has authored multiple peer-reviewed articles.

 What Is a Plastic Surgeon?